compilepeace/BINARY_DISSECTION_COURSE/README.md

 ```

 ## CONTRIBUTIONS AND ISSUES
 I am open to suggestions and corrections.
+Also, you may like to watch the repository for updates before forking.
 Please feel free to open up any issues or reach me out via email :)

 <br>